History of the All-Ireland Senior Hurling Championship: 1904–1913

 1910 saw the first ever championship meeting of Wexford and Limerick, as both sides contested the All-Ireland final.
 The introduction of new rules regarding the ‘parallelogram’ seemed to confuse players and officials.
 Limerick had a goal disallowed for this reason while Wexford's eighth goal was also ruled out for the same reason.
 The final was a close game; however, Wexford claimed their first title on a score line of 7–0 to 6–2.

 In 1911 Kilkenny were back in the All-Ireland final after a one-year absence.
 Munster champions Limerick qualified to provide the opposition.
 On the day of the final Cork's lower park was water-logged and the game was rescheduled.
 Limerick were unable to line out in the replay.
 A meeting by the GAA's Central Council awarded the title to Kilkenny.
 ‘The Cats’ later defeated Tipperary in an alternative game to the All-Ireland final; however, Limerick defeated Kilkenny in a challenge game later in the year.

 In 1912 Kilkenny reached a second consecutive championship decider.
 Cork were the opponents on this occasion and a close game developed.
 Sim Walton was the hero for ‘the Cats’ again as Kilkenny won their sixth All-Ireland title of the decade with a 2–1 to 1–3 score line.

 In 1913 Kilkenny qualified for their third consecutive All-Ireland final and a record seventh appearance in ten championship seasons.
 Tipperary, the past masters of the competition, provided the opposition.
 In the first fifteen-a-side final Kilkenny took a 1–4 to 1–1 lead at half-time, courtesy of a Matt Gargan goal.
 Tipp only managed a single point in the second half as Sim Walton scored the deciding goal twelve minutes from the final whistle.
 The 2–4 to 1–2 victory gave Kilkenny a third All-Ireland title in-a-row and a seventh in ten years.
 Four players – Sim Walton, Jack Rochford, Dick ‘Drug’ Walsh and Dick Doyle – made history by winning a seventh All-Ireland winners’ medal.

-1914 to 1915 – Clare and Laois make the breakthrough
+1914–1915

-In 1914 Clare claimed the Munster title for the first time since 1889.
+In 1914, Clare claimed the Munster title for the first time since 1889.
 In Leinster Laois also made the breakthrough and claimed their first provincial title.
 As a result, the All-Ireland final was a unique event.
 Clare's goal-scoring ability was the crucial deciding factor as Laois were outclassed.
-A score line of 5–1 to 1-0 gave Clare their very first All-Ireland title.
+A score line of 5–1 to 1-0 gave Clare their first All-Ireland title.
 It would be 1995 before the ‘banner men’ won the title for a second time.